Poultry News

 Chicken remains the UK’s fastest-growing meat, with nearly 85% of households buying fresh product.
 But Avara warns that domestic supply is struggling to keep pace, with only 40% of demand growth met by UK production since 2000, raising concerns over increasing reliance on imports.

-Avara’s agriculture director, David Neilson, commented “Over the last few years we’ve consistently performed ahead of industry averages for key indicators of good physical welfare, and have achieved best in class welfare outcomes.
+Avara’s agriculture director, David Neilson, said: “Over the last few years we’ve consistently performed ahead of industry averages for key indicators of good physical welfare, and have achieved best in class welfare outcomes.
 This is because of our commitment to continual improvement: no matter how well we’re doing, we have a desire and belief that we can always do better.
-Since we moved to 30kg’s, every measurable physical welfare indicator for our birds has improved”.
+Since we moved to 30kg’s, every measurable physical welfare indicator for our birds has improved.”

 Farmers are also seeing practical benefits.
 Lower densities have improved litter management and reduced feed use per bird, cutting carbon emissions while giving stockmen more time to monitor flock health.